amitfin/patch/README.md

 ![Project Maintenance](https://img.shields.io/badge/maintainer-Amit%20Finkelstein-blue.svg?style=for-the-badge)

-## Patch Home Assistant core files
+## Patch Home Assistant Core files
 ***Note: This is an advanced integration.
 If you are not a programmer, you probably don’t want to play with it.***

 There are cases when a code change is slow to happen.
 For example, integrations have often dependency libraries which are maintained by a single person or a very small set of people.
 The pace of a change (e.g. code review, releasing a new version, etc') can take weeks.
 This integration mitigates such situations by allowing a short-term patch of the system.
 In addition, the patch will get re-applied after a Home Assistant update which brings a fresh container (overriding all patches).